Thesola10/blog.thesola.io/content/0002_Audacity.md

 ---
-Title: Our relationship to code: How much power do companies have over open source?
+Title: How much power do companies have over open source?
 Date: 2021-07-06
 Category: os dev
 Tags: rant, privacy, our relationship to code